| |

 pressure acting on what has become a poor bond.

-important even for short term success.
+the surface is important even for short term success.

 Soffits require less protection.
 For well shaded soffits